sanity-io/block-content-to-hyperscript/README.md

 ## Options

 - `className` - When more than one block is given, a container node has to be created.
 Passing a `className` will pass it on to the container.
 Note: see `renderContainerOnSingleChild`.
+- `renderContainer` - Pass `false` if you do not wish to have the content wrapped in a containing element (default div).
+Default `true`.
 - `renderContainerOnSingleChild` - When a single block is given as input, the default behavior is to not render any container.
 If you always want to render the container, pass `true`.
 - `serializers` - Specifies the functions to use for rendering content.
 Merged with default serializers.
 - `serializers.types` - Serializers for block types, see example above